nathan-andosen/event-manager/README.md

 * __Bind and unbind to events using a decorator__
   * Reduce code by automatically binding and unbinding to events with a method decorator
-  * Works great with Angular
+  * Works great with Angular components
 * __Run code after all event listeners have executed__
   * Easily run code after all event listeners have completed.
 Works with async event listeners as well
 * __Small & light weight__